Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.4/README_design_0.4.md

     in that directory.
 Then try ``module avail`` and ``module help`` to get started.

-## Hierarchy with software stack first, partition/architecture second, flat otherwise - Prototype module_stack_partition
+## Directory structure: Hierarchy with software stack first, partition/architecture second, flat otherwise - Prototype module_stack_partition

 Here we mount the same file system with applications and modules everywhere, but within that file system we have binaries for each